Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 void Interaction()
 {

-    // Custom message with which will send the updated data to the controller. second_assignment::Accelerate acc_srv;
+    second_assignment::Accelerate acc_srv;

-    // Section due to retriving input from the user. char in;
+    char in;
     std::cout<<"input 'a' to accelerate, 's' to slow down or 'r' to RESET:\n";
     std::cin>>in;

-    // The request is set as the user's input value. acc_srv.request.input= in;
+    acc_srv.request.input= in;
     client1.waitForExistence();
     client1.call(acc_srv);

-    // Declaration of the castom message object. second_assignment::Acc my_acc;
+    second_assignment::Acc my_acc;

-    // Assigning the value of the response of the service to the custom message value. my_acc.a = acc_srv.response.val;
+    my_acc.a = acc_srv.response.val;

-    // Publishing the value to the correct topic. pub.publish(my_acc);
+    pub.publish(my_acc);

 }